garrandall/popular-music-data/tracks/keep-on-lovin--me-honey-marvin-gaye-tammi-terrell.md

   rank: 33
   ranking_list: Billboard Hot 100
   start_date: '1968-11-23'
+release_year: 1968
+runtime: 154366
 ---
 Keep on lovin' me honey, keep on lovin' me true
  Baby, I'm gonna love you no matter what you do
  Just so long as I can have it all, nothin' but you
  So don't you take your love, don't take it away from me